Professional Seminar: Austin, TX - 6 CE Credits

 About the Presenter:

-Jancey Wickstrom, AM, LCSW, is the Site Director at The Renfrew Center of Chicago.
+Jancey Wickstrom, AM, LCSW, is the Clinical Training Specialist for The Renfrew Centers.
 She graduated from Grinnell College in Iowa and The University of Chicago School of Social Service Administration.
 Ms. Wickstrom is passionate about ensuring evidence-based practice is made available to those who need it.
 She is intensively trained in contextual therapeutic approaches including Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), and The Renfrew Center Unified Treatment Model for Eating Disorders®.
 She contributed the chapter titled ‘Healing Self-Inflicted Violence in Adolescents with Eating Disorders’ in the textbook Treatment of Eating Disorders: Bridging the Research-Practice Gap.
 Ms. Wickstrom is an adjunct lecturer at The University of Chicago’s School of Social Service Administration and has worked in residential, outpatient and inpatient treatment settings.

 The Renfrew Center Foundation will administer a full refund for cancellations within three weeks of the seminar date.
 Cancellations less than three weeks of the seminar date will be issued a transferable credit toward a future seminar.